Brand Infringement Affiliate Fraud – A Direct Impact on your Brand Reputation

 In affiliate marketing, the basic concept lies in getting customers for the brand and earning commissions.
 Affiliates use digital platforms like social media, websites, marketplaces, and more to attract users and drive them to the advertiser's website.
 They get paid commissions for the sales converted from these leads.
 This model is a lucrative medium; thus, affiliates often indulge in malicious activities to earn more money.

-Brand infringement is one of the common tactics used by affiliates to defraud the brands.
+Brand infringement is one of the common tactics used by affiliates to defraud brands.
 Malicious affiliates use the brand's trademarked property like name, logo, slogans, and more to attract user traffic.
 Such usage of the brand's name hits the brand's reputation and misleads the customers.
 This act of using a brand's intellectual property to attract users is known as Brand Infringement.

 1. Impact on Brands Reputation

-It takes years for companies to build a brand, and so they register a trademark on their unique intangible properties specific to their products and services.
+It takes years for companies to build a brand, so they register a trademark on their unique intangible properties specific to their products and services.
 Our case studies have scenarios where affiliates use the brand's trademarked property at places that affect any brand's reputation.
 For example, adult websites, websites selling arms and ammunition, etc.

 2. Reduced Customers Trust